GameBuildersClub/Games/README.md

 # Games developed by club members are located in this directory.

-#All builds are currently for Windows only.
+*note* All builds are currently for Windows only.